bsd/bsd-custom-donate-jekyll/README.md

 Simply create a markdown file in _posts with the YYYY-MM-DD-unique-name format.
 Copy over the default config file, then go through and set all the options.
 In the future, we'll automate this for you.
 If you've created a valid config file, your jekyll server should list your page and you should see it in the _sites directory as well as in the list on http://localhost:4000

-If you've not changed any of the default options, it won't have the right styles, of course.
+If you've not changed any of the default options, it won't have any styles, of course (but all the js should work!).
 Pulling those from a site and getting them into the test jekyll environment isn't hard (takes me about 10 minutes max).
 Check the "Creating new layouts" section for more.

 ##Implementing a new page in practice